Top Google rankings are a pinnacle of online business success.

 If I wanted to craft a better headline for my own content, here’s what I’d do:

 Here are some more examples.
-When I wrote this post, these headlines were ranked in Google top 10 for their respective keywords, but a simple tweak would result in a higher click-through rate.
+When I wrote this post, these headlines were ranked in the Google top 10 for their respective keywords.
+But, a simple tweak would result in a higher click-through rate.

 SEO Basics For Optimizing Your Site

 - 6 SEO Basic Tips For Optimizing Your Site